gyorilab/emmaa/doc/reports/askee_month10_report.rst

 Integration with the Kappa dynamical modeling and analysis UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The team behind the Kappa language and tool set has developed an
+The team behind the Kappa language and tool set has developed a
-incredibly powerful integrated development environment for Kappa models
+powerful integrated development environment for Kappa models
 using an easy-to-use web inteface which integrates panels for
 defining and modifying the model, and examining static analysis and
 simulation-based dynamical analysis results: https://tools.kappalanguage.org/try.

 The Kappa UI supports loading models directly from URLs which allows
 straightforward integration with EMMAA.
 Namely, each EMMAA model (where
-this makes sense) is also generated into a Kappa export after each daily
+this makes sense) is generated into a Kappa export after each daily
 model update, and these exports come with a stable URL.
 We now added a link
 out to the Kappa UI for each model where such an export is available, allowing
 users to perform analysis on that interface.